-On August 13, 2014, Enersource Hydro submitted an annual Price Cap Incentive Rate application for distribution rates effective January 1, 2015 to December 31, 2015.
+On August 13, 2014, the Corporation submitted an annual Price Cap Incentive Rate application for distribution rates effective January 1, 2015 to December 31, 2015.
 The application was approved by the OEB on December 4, 2014.

-On August 16, 2013, Enersource Hydro submitted an annual Price Cap Incentive Rate application to change distribution rates effective January 1, 2014.
+On August 16, 2013, the Corporation submitted an annual Price Cap Incentive Rate application to the OEB to change distribution rates effective January 1, 2014.
 The application was approved by the OEB on December 5, 2013.